Texas Style Oven Brisket Recipe

-For dinner parties, instead of cooking individual steaks, I like to prepare one large cut of beef that can serve many people.
+Instead of cooking individual steaks for dinner parties, I like to prepare one large cut of beef that can serve many people.

 This not only allows better control of the cooking process, when cooking for a crowd, it also often saves money and time.